ASHRAE Technical Committee

 Transfer Committee (CTTC).

-management and humidity control require a team effort during the
+and humidity control require a team effort during the design,

-design, construction, start-up and operation phases of a
+construction, start-up and operation phases of a facility,”

-said.
-“If any part of the team fails to perform their tasks in proven
+any part of the team fails to perform their tasks in proven and

-and prescribed methods, the facility may promote mold formation and
+prescribed methods, the facility may promote mold formation and growth.

-growth.
-This broadcast will be beneficial to all team members by
+This broadcast will be beneficial to all team members by describing how

-describing how each should perform their tasks properly.”
-The level
+each should perform their tasks properly.”
+The level of interest

-situations where mold is present, various proven assessment and
+is present, various proven assessment and remediation processes will

 (September 2, 2004) Humidity